-Objectives for today
+Objectives for today #∳t smat-

-- List at least three red flags that warrant referral/ further assessment for autism spectrum disorder. - •Identify three basic strategies for sharing developmental concerns with a family. - Describe some basic pitfalls people tend to fall into in discussing developmental concerns and making a referral for further assessment. - •Identify one step to take to improve your ability to discuss concerns with a family. - •Identify at least one new resource that can be shared with families.
+- •List at least three red flags that warrant referral/ further assessment for autism spectrum disorder. - •Identify three basic strategies for sharing developmental concerns with a family. - Understand use of the SPIKES model and what strategies each letter represents - •Describe some basic pitfalls people tend to fall into in discussing developmental concerns and making a referral for further assessment. - •Identify one step to take to improve your ability to discuss concerns with a family. - Identify at least one new resource th with families.